By-elections to the 44th Canadian Parliament: Winnipeg South Centre

 The riding of Winnipeg South Centre was vacated on December 12, 2022, following the death of Liberal MP and former cabinet minister Jim Carr.
 Carr had represented the riding since 2015, when he defeated Conservative incumbent Joyce Bateman, and had been battling multiple myeloma and kidney failure since 2019.
 Carr also defeated Bateman in rematches in 2019 and 2021.

-Running for the Liberals is Carr's son Ben Carr, an educator and former staffer to Mélanie Joly.
+Running for the Liberals was Carr's son Ben Carr, an educator and former staffer to Mélanie Joly.
 Winnipeg city councillor Sherri Rollins briefly ran for the nomination before withdrawing and throwing her support behind Carr.

-The Conservatives have nominated Damir Stipanovic, an air traffic controller and member of the Royal Canadian Air Force Reserve.
+The Conservatives nominated Damir Stipanovic, an air traffic controller and member of the Royal Canadian Air Force Reserve.

-Running again after previously running in 2021 are NDP candidate Julia Riddell, a clinical psychologist, and Green candidate Doug Hemmerling, a local educator.
+Running again after previously running in 2021 were NDP candidate Julia Riddell, a clinical psychologist, and Green candidate Doug Hemmerling, a local educator.

 The Longest Ballot Committee chose Winnipeg South Centre as its target for this group of byelections; the group protests the first-past-the-post election method by registering large numbers of independents in one riding in an election or group of byelections.